Tohidul0/Firebase-Authentication/README.md

 # React + Vite
+# Firebase Authentication
+# Log in with Google
+# Log in with GitHub

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.